isomerpages/govtech-stp/_travellers-from-malaysia/01c-rgl-faq.md

 Residents in Singapore seeking to travel to Malaysia for short-term essential business or official travel via the RGL must be sponsored by either a company or a government agency in Malaysia, which will file an application on behalf of the applicant on the MyTravelPass website (<http://mtp.imi.gov.my/>) at least 10 working days before departure.

 When making the online application, the sponsor should provide the following:
-1. Letter of invitation
+1. Letter of invitation specifying entry for business/official purposes
 2. Traveller’s passport copy
-3. Traveller’s itinerary
-4. Traveller’s proof of hotel accommodation
+3. Traveller’s proof of hotel accommodation
-5. Traveller’s pre-trip health and travel history declaration
+4. Traveller’s pre-trip health and travel history declaration
-6. Traveller’s controlled itinerary
+5. Traveller’s controlled itinerary stating the location, date, and time of all appointments and programmes

 The traveller should work with his/her local host company or government agency to verify that he/she has fulfilled the RGL requirements of the Malaysian authorities prior to departure for Malaysia.
 This includes taking a pre-departure COVID-19 PCR test and obtaining a negative test result within 72 hours before departure, and remaining in Singapore for at least 14 days prior to departure.
 Besides taking a pre-departure COVID-19 PCR test and obtaining a negative test result within 72 hours before departure, this may also include other requirements.